How to Switch Banks Without Problems

 Practically, this process involves auditing every digital touchpoint—from your Netflix subscription to your IRS tax refund settings.
 In 2023, the average American had 12 recurring monthly payments.
 Missing just one during a bank switch can result in late fees of $35 or more and a potential dip in your credit score.

-The High Cost of Unstructured Transfers
+Cost of Bad Transfers

 The primary mistake people make is "The Cold Turkey Close"—closing the old account before the new one is fully operational.
 This creates a liquidity gap where scheduled payments bounce, leading to a cascade of Non-Sufficient Funds (NSF) fees.